Skip to content

 RSI Mean Reversion: How to Trade Oversold Bounces

 RSI Mean Reversion buys stocks when RSI(14) drops below 30 in Stage 2 uptrends, then triggers entry on a confirmed bounce candle.
-With a 78% win rate in trending markets and 65% in ranging markets, it is the most regime-resilient strategy on the platform.
+It has since been retired from EasySwing's active screener — this guide covers the mechanics for education; live results for the current 13-setup lineup are tracked on the performance page.

 14 min readRead